 Japanese customs are at the center of Japanese culture.
 Visitors to Japan who are unfamiliar with these traditions are often struck by them upon arrival.
 In Japan, these customs are taken very seriously and it is important to understand them.
-Although foreign visitors are mostly forgiven for not following the same etiquette rules, if you wish to really understand Japanese living then here are the five most commonly used customs today.
+Foreign visitors are mostly forgiven for not following the same etiquette rules.
+That being said, if you wish to really understand Japanese living, here are the five most common traditions and customs in Japan.

 Taking off your shoes

-If taking part in a class, tea ceremony or dinner at someone’s home, guests are always expected to take off their shoes upon entry.
-This is one of the most common Japanese customs and traditions and also applies to many ryokans (Japanese guesthouses), traditional hotels, restaurants and onsens.
-In this case there will usually be a shoe rack specifically for this at the entrance.
+If taking part in a class, tea ceremony, or dinner at someone’s home, guests are expected to take off their shoes upon entry.
+This is one of the most common Japanese customs and traditions and also applies to many ryokans (Japanese guesthouses), traditional hotels, restaurants, and onsens.
+There will usually be a shoe rack specifically for this at the entrance.
 In many hotels and onsens guests will have the added option to swap their outdoor shoes for indoor slippers.
 Join this Japanese traditional tea ceremony to learn more about how the practice intersects with Buddhism.

 If there is a tatami mat on the floor, then guests cannot wear any shoes, even slippers.
 In bathrooms, you will often find more slippers which are to be worn whilst you are in the bathroom only.
 As the Japanese take their hygiene very seriously, it is not acceptable to wear bathroom slippers in any other area of the house.